icefallgames/SCICompanion/SCICompanion/Docs/source/messages.rst

 ======

 If the game supports it (such as the SCI 1.1 template game), a spoken text (or any digital audio sample) can be associated with each message entry.
-**SCI**\ Companion can record audio for you, or you can import a .wav file.
-In addition, lip-syncing can be automatically generated and applied so that the speech matches a character's lip movement.
+|scicomp| can record audio for you, or you can import a .wav file.
+In addition, lip-syncing can be automatically generated and applied so that the speech matches
+a character's lip movement.

 :doc:`More information speech. <messageaudio>`